ExodusMovement/qaf/README.md

     // e.g. make an async call
   }

-  // NOTE: don't declare `render`, Qaf will take care of that for you }
+  // NOTE: don't declare `render`, Qaf will take care of that }
 ```